What is Lymphoma?

 Lymphoma is a cancer that forms tumours in the lymphatic system.
-The lymphatic system is part of your immune system which is made up of Lymphatic vessels and some of our organs.
+The lymphatic system is an important part of your immune system aka your defence system, which is made up of lymphatic vessels and some of our organs.
 The lymphatic system carries a fluid called ‘lymph’ around the body in lymph vessels.
 This fluid passes through lymph nodes (glands), which are spread throughout your body.

 There are many different types of lymphoma which can behave differently and need different treatment.